apache/druid/docs/operations/security-overview.md

 ## Druid security trust model
-Like all other security systems, trust is the foundation of the Druid security model.
-Druid administrators and read-only users are trusted users.
-Therefore, they are not expected to act maliciously.
+Within Druid's trust model there users can have different authorization levels:
+- Users with resource write permissions can are allowed to anything that the druid process can do.
+- Authenticated read only users can execute queries against resources to which they have permissions.
+- An authenticated user without any permissions is allowed to execute queries that don't require access to a resource.

-Based on this expectation, Druid operates according to the following principles:
+Additionally, Druid operates according to the following principles:

 From the inner most layer:
-1. Druid processes run within the system user context.
-They have access to the local files granted to the specified system user.
+1. Druid processes have the same access to the local files granted to the specified system user running the process.
 2. The Druid ingestion system can create new processes to execute tasks.
 Those tasks inherit the user of their parent process.
 This means that any user authorized to submit an ingestion task can use the ingestion task permissions to read or write any local files or external resources that the Druid process has access to.

-> Note: Only grant the permission to submit ingestion tasks to trusted users because they can read and write to local file system.
+> Note: Only grant the permission to submit ingestion tasks to trusted users because they can  act as the Druid process.

 Within the cluster:
 1. Druid assumes it operates on an isolated, protected network where no reachable IP within the network is under adversary control.
 When you implement Druid, take care to setup firewalls and other security measures to secure both inbound and outbound connections.